chisness/maxchiswick/_pages/home.md

 [Hotel Eggs](https://hoteleggs.com): I like eating eggs.
 Unfortunately most hotels do not make very good ones (or maybe I'm staying at the wrong hotels).
 Site in progress.
 [Instagram here](https://instagram.com/hoteleggs).

 [Rotisserie Ride](https://rotisserieride.com): In late 2019 I came up with an idea to ride a bicycle from LA to NYC via Chicago consuming rotisserie (or other supermarket) chicken each day.
 I hope that this will happen in 2025 or 2026.
 Site currently not active.
-Want to sponsor a chicken or join for a segment? [mailto:max.chiswick@gmail.com](Get in touch).
+Want to sponsor a chicken or join for a segment?
+[Get in touch](mailto:max.chiswick@gmail.com).

 **Art**